In this Article

 CONCATENATE and CONCAT to Join Multiple Cells

-CONCATENATE function requires you to input all the individual cells you wish to join.
+The CONCATENATE Function requires you to input all the individual cells you wish to join.

 Quick Way to Use CONCATENATE to Join Multiple Cells

-There is a quicker way to use CONCATENATE if you still don’t have CONCAT.
-Instead of clicking the cells one by one with commas in between, you can press and hold CTRL key before clicking each cell.
+If you don’t have access to CONCAT, there is a quicker way to use CONCATENATE: Instead of clicking the cells one by one with commas in between, you can press and hold CTRL key before clicking each cell.
 That helps you save the step of pressing a comma.

 CONCATENATE and CONCAT with Number/Date

-To overcome the issues above, you can use VALUE to convert from text to values.
+To overcome the issues above, you can use the VALUE Function to convert the concatenated values back into numerical values.

 Alternative to CONCATENATE and CONCAT